10 Best VPNs for Australia

 Torrenting copyrighted material is a crime in Australia, and the government has implemented various policies to prevent illegal downloads.
 One of the policies is the ban of 180+ torrenting sites through Australian ISPs.

 To access sites such as ThePirateBay, Torrentz, TorrentHound, IsoHunt, SolarMovie, etc. you need to use a VPN.
 When you connect to a VPN, your traffic is securely tunneled to a remote server of your choosing.
 This server then spoofs your real IP address and gives you a new online identity.

 Your internet traffic now appears to be coming from the new region.
 For example, if you have connected to a server in Thailand, you will now have a Thai IP address.
 From there, torrent sites will be unblocked, and you can stream or download files anonymously.

-However, note that some VPNs don’t allow torrent traffic pass through their servers, and others only allow you to torrent legal files.
+However, note that some VPNs don’t allow torrent traffic to pass through their servers, and others only allow you to torrent legal files.
 Since drawing a line between legal and illegal is near impossible, opt for a VPN that doesn’t limit what you can access.

-Unblock Netflix US and other Streaming Services
+Unblock Netflix US and other streaming services

 Australia is often left out when it comes to streaming content, and that’s why most Aussies rely on torrents for movies and TV shows.
 For example, services like Hulu, HBO GO, CW TV, Sky Go, BBC iPlayer, ITV, and more are not accessible within the country.